tanush23242/SIH_2025_Internal_Round_Submission_DisasterGuardians/Readme.md

-# PS Chosen for Internal Hackathon (File Name from the drive folder)
+# PS Chosen SIH Hackathon

 This README provides an overview of the project, including team details, relevant links, tasks completed, tech stack, key features, and steps to run the project locally.